Reading and Phonics

 Your child will learn to read at school using our highly successfully multi-sensory, synthetic phonics approach.
 It is important to note that as well as learning the names of the letters of the alphabet, children need to know the sounds (phonemes) the letters make in words.
 This is the basis of a phonetic approach.
 As children move through the scheme they will begin to use two (diagraphs) or more letters to represent one sound.
 This “Letters and Sounds” scheme outlines an order of learning the letters which is not in alphabetical order.
 The children start with the letters (graphemes) “s,a,t,i,p,n” as these six letters can be used to make numerous three letter words, thus allowing children to read and spell some simple words very quickly.
 So please don’t worry if we appear to be jumping around the alphabet!

-Here at Humshaugh we use Read, Write Inc. (RWI) Phonics scheme followed by Read, Write, Inc. Spelling.
-Most children actively engage in the fun activities and multi-sensory way in which we teach it, and quickly realise they blend some letters (phonemes) to read simple words within a few weeks of starting school.
+Here at Humshaugh we use Read, Write Inc. (RWI) Phonics scheme.
+Children actively engage in the fun activities and multi-sensory way in which we teach it, and quickly realise they blend some letters (phonemes) to read simple words within a few weeks of starting school.
 Early success gives our children confidence to have a go at reading for themselves and gain pleasure from this new world they are entering for the first time.
 Early Phonics teaching begins in Nursery and Daily Phonics teaching begins in Reception and continues throughout Key Stage One.

 Reading at Home